danielaparker/jsoncons/README.md

 (3) Dimension 2 = n/a
 ```

 For a quick guide, see the article [jsoncons: a C++ library for json construction](http://danielaparker.github.io/jsoncons).
-The [documentation](doc/md/Home.md) explains how to use it.
+Consult the [wiki](https://github.com/danielaparker/jsoncons/wiki) for the latest documentation, tutorials and roadmap.

 ## Building the test suite and examples with CMake